 Qualified Shareholders.
 Subject to the exception discussed below, any distribution to a "qualified shareholder" who holds our capital stock directly or indirectly (through one or more partnerships) will not be subject to U.S. federal income tax as income effectively connected with a U.S. trade or business and thus will not be subject to FIRPTA withholding as described above.
-However, while a "qualified shareholder" will not be subject to FIRPTA withholding on our distributions, non-United States persons who hold interests in the "qualified shareholder" (other than interests solely as a creditor) and hold more than 10% of our capital stock, either through the "qualified shareholder" or otherwise, will still be subject to FIRPTA withholding.
+However, while a "qualified shareholder" will not be subject to FIRPTA withholding as described above.
+However, while a "qualified shareholder" (other than interests solely as a creditor) and hold more than 10% of our capital stock, either through the "qualified shareholder" or otherwise, will still be subject to FIRPTA withholding.
 REIT distributions received by a "qualified shareholder" that are exempt from FIRPTA withholding may still be subject to regular U.S. federal withholding tax.